tube0013/tube_gateways/README.md

-# Tube's Zigbee Gateways
+# TubesZB Coordinators and Routers

-Information and documentation on Tube's Zigbee Gateways.
+Information and documentation on TubeZB coordinators and routers.
 Pre-assembed hardware devices can be purchased from https://www.tubeszb.com

-Tube's Zigbee Gateways are serial over Ethernet zigbee gateways for use with any project that can access and interface with a remote Serial to IP bridge/proxy server device.
+TubeZB Coordinators work via serial over Ethernet for use with any zigbee controller project that can access and interface with a remote Serial to IP bridge/proxy server device.

 This can today be used by home automation applications such as example; [Home Assistant (ZHA integration)](https://www.home-assistant.io/integrations/zha/) and [Zigbee2MQTT](https://www.zigbee2mqtt.io/).

-The gateway hardware itself is made up of a WT32-ETH01 or Olimex ESP32-PoE module which is an ESP32 with Ethernet in combination with either a Texas Instruments CC2652P or a Silicon Labs EFR32 based Zigbee module.

-## Current Products
+## Current Products (Find latest Firmware and Source files)

 | CC2652 Products | | |
 | ----- | ------------ | ----------------- |